Arrah: Languages

 Hindi is the official language with Urdu being the additional official.
 Bhojpuri is the most commonly spoken language, followed by Hindi and Urdu.

+Government and politics

 Administration

 The Arrah sub-division (Tehsil) is headed by an IAS or state Civil service officer of the rank of Sub Divisional Magistrate (SDM).

 Blocks

 The Arrah Tehsil is divided into 8 Blocks, each headed by a Block Development Officer (BDO).
 List of Blocks is as follows: